teaNoPot/teaNoPot/README.md

-👋 Hi, I'm [Insert My Name, or something]!
+👋 Hi, I'm ro333

-👨‍💻 Experienced Developer | 🌍 Based in Paris
+👨‍💻 ALL STACKS Developer | 🌍 Based in Paris

 📚 My hobbies include reading books, writing, and strumming my guitar strings.
 Guitar music has become not just a passion but a language of emotions for me.